softcom-lab/park-tracker/README.md

 Overview
 --------

-The skeleton of the demo web project for CS480.
+A modification of the demo web project for CS480.

-This project is designed to let you practice the different aspects of software engineering, such as version control, design, tests, build, deployment, and maintenance.
+This project is designed to gather web data about a theme park and extrapolate the business of each day.

 Environment Setup
 -----------------